ksquareincmx/js-program-tutorials/tutorials/column-drop-out/README.md

 By default the example already comes with some css for colors and sizes.
 It should looke like [this](https://github.com/ksquareincmx/js-program-tutorials/blob/master/tutorials/column-drop-out/screenshots/005-current-state.png).
 We're not interested on the styling of the page (that's why we're not gonna stop explaining it), but rather focus on the column drop out layout for the skills section.

-If you really need the explanation of the styles you can check out this [link](#todo).

 ## Let the fun begin

 There are multiple ways to create layouts using css, but we're gonna focus on just three: floats, inline-block elements and flexbox.